 In general, you should be especially wary if the stance which is being supported by the cascade confirms your preexisting beliefs, since the confirmation bias can make us predisposed to accepting such information.
 Furthermore, you should also be wary of messages that are being spread by availability entrepreneurs, especially when they have an inherent motivation to spread disinformation.

-Finally, it’s important to keep in mind that information which is spread as part of an availability cascade isn’t necessarily wrong, and you should never assume that this is the case.
-Rather, you should simply be careful when assessing information which appears to be a part of such a cascade, and use a proper reasoning process to ensure that you can assess such information in a rational manner.
+Finally, it’s important to keep in mind that information that’s spread as part of an availability cascade isn’t necessarily wrong, and you should never assume that this is the case.
+Rather, you should simply be careful when assessing information that appears to be a part of such a cascade, and use a proper reasoning process to ensure that you can assess such information in a rational manner.

 Note: in general, the only scenario in which you might be able to stop an availability cascade from occurring is if it’s small-scale, localized one, and you can somehow manage to prevent people from discussing it early on, before it gains enough traction.
 You could accomplish this, for example, by distracting people and getting them to discuss a different topic instead.